prividentity/PrivateIdentity-Oldd/Python-SDK-v2.md

 	 	 - Directory path to the image file 1
 	 - **IMAGE_PATH_2**
 	 	 - Directory path to the image file 2
 - RETURNS
+	 - Response Object
+	 	- status : int - return code of the operation
+	 	- result: str - response message from the operation
+	 	- conf_score : float - Confidence score of the result
+	 	- conf_score_threshold: float - Threshold used for confidence score
+		- distances : list - [min , mean, max] of the comparison
-	 	 - DICT - Status and message of the operation.
+		- distance_threholds : list - [thres_min , thres_mean, thres_max] of the comparison
-	 	 	 - SUCCESSFUL OPERATION (same person):
-{
-’status’: 0,’message’: ’Person in both the image is same.’
-}

-	 	 	 - SUCCESSFUL OPERATION  (different person):
-{
-’status’: 1, ’message’: ’Person in the images is not same.’
-}

-	 	 	 - UNSUCCESSFUL OPERATION:
-{
-’status’: -1, ’message’: ’Invalid image or some error.’
-}
 ## Virtual environments (optional)

 Use a native Python environment from your OS or a virtual environment to manage the dependencies for your project, both in development and in production.
 This section addresses use of a virtual environment.